Exporting to the EU – A guide for Canadian business

-The Cosmetics Regulation ( Regulation (EC) No. 1223/2009) sets out labelling requirements for cosmetic products.
+The cosmetics regulation sets out labelling requirements for cosmetic products.
 Both containers and packaging must be clearly marked with the following information:

-- Name and address of a responsible person in the EU;
+- name and address of the Responsible Person in the EU

-- Date of minimum durability or period when the product is safe after opening (for products lasting more than 30 months) with the following symbols:
+- date of minimum durability or period when the product is safe after opening (for products lasting more than 30 months) marked with the appropriate symbols

-Chapter 4: Product Safety and Chemical Safety of this Guide covers EU requirements for the composition and marketing of cosmetic products.
+Refer to Chapter 4: Product Safety and Chemical Safety of this guide for EU requirements for the composition and marketing of cosmetic products.

 Date of minimum durability

-Products containing GMOs as well as food and animal feed derived from them need to be labelled as containing GMOs under Regulation (EC) No 1829/2003.
+Products containing genetically modified organisms (GMOs) and food and animal feed derived from them need to be labelled indicating they contain GMOs.
 This requirement applies to both pre-packaged and non-pre-packaged products.
-More information on labeling of GMOs is available at European Commission – Food Safety – Plants.

 5.2 Voluntary labels

-The EU Ecolabel ( Regulation (EC) No 66/2010) is a voluntary environmental-labelling system that promotes and identifies “green” products.
-It is encouraged by CETA as part of promoting sustainable development (Article 22.3.2(a)).
+The EU Ecolabel system is a voluntary labelling system that promotes and identifies “green” products.
+CETA supports the system as part of promoting sustainable development (Article 22.3.2(a)).

 5.2.2 Organic products

 Canada and the EU recognize each other’s rules and control systems for organic production.
-Organic products exported from Canada to the EU under the Canada-EU Organic Equivalency Arrangement can bear the EU logo, although they must be accompanied by an electronic certification of inspection which must be completed using the electronic Trade Control and Expert System (TRACES) ( Commission Regulation (EC) 1235/2008 laying down detailed rules for implementation of Council Regulation (EC) No 834/2007 as regards the arrangements for imports of organic products from third countries).
+Organic products exported from Canada to the EU under the Canada-EU Organic Equivalency Arrangement can bear the EU logo.
+However, they must be accompanied by an electronic certification of inspection that must be completed using the electronic Trade Control and Expert System (TRACES).

 5.2.3 Prepackaged products